znkaihuang/whats-next/README.md

 ## License

 This project is distributed under the GNU GPL Version 3.
-See LICENSE.txt for more information.
+See LICENSE.md for more information.